ibm-cloud-docs/account/account_settings.md

 After you enable the EU Supported setting, you can use the **EU Supported** tag to search the catalog for offerings that have EU-supported plans.

-## Enabling the HIPPA Supported option
+## Enabling the HIPPA Supported setting

 You can choose to enable your account to run sensitive workloads that are regulated under the U.S. Health Insurance Portability and Accountability Act (HIPPA).